AshridgeTechnologies/elemento/design/Debug and control from editor.md

 Possibilities
 -------------
-- Can pass through app store hook in runForDev
+- Can pass through app store hook in runPreview
 - Editor sends component id, function, params via service worker postMessage
 - Can start with one-way communication
 - Include element id from which code generated in comments